 Connor is 23, lives in Manhattan, has been working in finance as a commercial underwriter for about a year and is making $70,000 annually before bonus.
 He has no debt, credit card debt or student loan.

 Once again proving he is an attentive LMM’s fan, Connor has maxed out his 401K and Roth IRA accounts.
-At present, Connor has about $54,000 invested and the majority of that money is savings from part time jobs he held while in high school and college.
+At present, Connor has about $54,000 invested, and the majority of that money is saved from part-time jobs he held while in high school and college.
 If only us older folks had been as savvy as Connor.